Open only to ISCRM members located at the University of Washington

 1. The John H. Tietze Stem Cell Scientist Award is a one-year award of $50,000 to support the research of any UW FACULTY member of ISCRM who is pursuing novel preliminary experiments, where the grant might provide sufficient stimulus to enable the research to advance to the point of being competitive for external funding.
 The research should involve or be relevant to some aspect of stem or progenitor cell biology or therapies.

-2. The Jaconette L. Tietze Young Scientist Award is also for one year of support of $25,000.
-Preference will be given a junior faculty (including Acting Instructor level) located at the UW who has not yet received major external funding (such as an R01).
+2. The Jaconette L. Tietze Young Scientist Award is also for one year of support of $25,000, given to a junior faculty (including Acting Instructor level) located at the UW.
 The research should involve or be relevant to some aspect of stem or progenitor cell biology or therapies.

 Applicants that have previously received a Tietze Award or an ISCRM Innovation Pilot Award within the last two years are ineligible at this time.